Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Experiments

 \subsection{Ablation study}

-Results of ablation study are summarized in Table \ref{tab2}.
+Results of ablation study are summarized in Table~\ref{tab2}.
 It confirms that each component in our method is indispensable for stable and high-performance training.
-Replacing E-I Init with a standard Kaiming initialization leads to either a complete training failure or a significant accuracy drop, proving its necessity for establishing a proper E-I balance and gain control.
+Replacing E-I constraint (on sign of weights) or E-I Init by applying a standard/clamped Kaiming initialization \citep{He2015} leads to either a complete training failure or a significant accuracy drop, proving its necessity for establishing a proper E-I balance and gain control through E-I segregation and E-I init.
 Furthermore, the common $\epsilon$-stabilization fails across all tested values, confirming that our adaptive stabilization mechanism is crucial for maintaining both numerical stability and gain control.
-Finally, removing gradient scaling from inhibitory synapses causes training collapse, which validates its role in balancing learning dynamics.
-These findings demonstrate that E-I Init, adaptive stabilization of divisive inhibition, and gradient scaling are necessary mechanisms for effective training.
+Finally, removing gradient scaling on $\mW_{\mathrm{EI}}$ causes training collapse, which validates its role in stabilizing learning dynamics.
+These results demonstrate that E-I constraint, E-I Init, and E-I Prop for effective training of deep E-I SNNs.